 As we touched on earlier, there can be many root causes of itching sensations at night, but the one we really want to focus on is Demodex mites, which are often overlooked.

 Their population is usually small, and therefore asymptomatic however reasons such as stress, illness, lack of sleep and/or medication can result in a weakened immune system.
 This allows their population density to increase and therefore cause the skin to react and process an overpopulation of mites, which can result in a range of tell-tale symptoms.
 Symptoms can range from person to person, but one of the most common indications of mites is itching at night.

 As Demodex do not like ultraviolet light from the sun, they often hide deep in the skin during the day and come to the surface at night, moving at an incredible speed of 8 to 16 cm per hour.
 Many of our clients experience this nocturnal itching in areas with high populations such as their scalp, although this activity can take place almost anywhere on the external skin where there are hair follicles.

-Although not everyone may experience this activity at night, it is a good indication that Demodex may be playing a serious role and often one of the first questions that we ask here at Ungex when assessing an infestation.
+Although not everyone may experience this activity at night, it is a good indication that Demodex may be playing a serious role.
+Often one of the first questions that we ask here at Ungex when assessing an infestation is about itching.

-If you are experiencing some kind of nocturnal itching or crawling feelings associated with nocturnal pruritus Ungex may be able to help.
-Book a no obligation Demodex Consultation with Ungex, find out if mites could be an issue for you and what you can do about it.
+If you are experiencing some kind of nocturnal itching or crawling feelings Ungex may be able to help.
+Book a no-obligation Demodex Consultation with Ungex.
+Find out if mites could be an issue for you and what you can do about it.

 Although itching at night can have both dermatological and non- dermatological causes.
 We would encourage anyone experiencing this issue to seek medical attention and explore all possibilities and do their due diligence.

-However, Demodex should definitely not be overlooked as a contributing factor to nocturnal pruritus, especially when accompanied by other mite related symptoms and would encourage anyone going through this issue to speak with one of our friendly consultants for guidance.
+However, you definitely should not overlook Demodex as a contributing factor to nocturnal pruritus.
+Especially when it is accompanied by other mite related symptoms and would encourage anyone going through this issue to speak with one of our friendly consultants for guidance.